Faiz El-Ghusein

 Faiz El-Ghusein (فايز الغصين) (1883–1968) was a sheikh from the Hauran, and a former official of the Turkish Government.

-He is most widely remembered as the author of Martyred Armenia, an alleged eyewitness account of Armenian genocide.
+He is most widely remembered as the author of Martyred Armenia, an eyewitness account of Armenian genocide.

 Early life

 El-Ghusein was the son of one of the heads of the tribe of El-Sulût who lived in the Haurân territory.
 He attended the Mekteb-i Aşiret-i Humayun (Tribal School) at Constantinople, and continued on to the Royal College.
 After being attached to the staff of the Vali of Syria, he held the position of Kaimakâm of Mamouret-el-Azîz for three and a half years.
 He practised law at Damascus with partners Shukri Bey El-Asli and Abdul-Wahhâb Bey El-Inglîzi, and went to be a member of the General Assembly representing Haurân, and subsequently became a member of the Committee of the General Assembly.

 Exodus

 Due to being accused of being involved in a plan to obtain independence for the Arab people under the protection of Britain and France, and of inciting the tribes against the Turkish Government, El-Ghusein was arrested by the Government, thrown into prison, and later taken to Aalîya to be tried for political offences.
 He was acquitted, but the Government disregarded the decisions and escorted him to Erzurum, however he was detained at Diarbekir by its Vali due to the Russian presence preventing them from reaching Erzurum.

 Initially he was imprisoned at Diarbekir for twenty-two days, after which he remained at Diarbekir for six and a half months, witnessing and hearing of the atrocities committed by the Turks against the Armenian people.
 El-Ghusein then fled as described in Seven Pillars of Wisdom, written by the British soldier T. E. Lawrence: